2025 Doyle's listing of Employment law barristers

 The case involved questions of customary international law, the Status of Forces Agreement between the United States of America and Australia, and statutory interpretation.

-The case may be found at [2024] NTCA 6.
+The case can be found at [2024] NTCA 6.

 Chambers and Partners 2025 Rankings